 And voila!
-A super quick – and very cute – crib quilt!
+A super quick – and very cute – four patch quilt!

-Here is a previous version of this simple quilt design.
+Here is a previous version of this simple four patch quilt design.
 It’s a great one for using up fabric and showing off fun prints.
-You can order prints from the Trendsetter collection from The Little Fabric Shop.

 - 10 different 1/4 yards of fabric – cut into 176 squares 4 1/2″ x 4 1/2″ for 44 four-patch blocks

 Make 44 four-patch blocks.
 Lay out quilt 8 rows across by 11 rows down, alternating focus fabric and four patch blocks